 The next tab is the Execution tab.
 Here the target needs to be selected.
 Choose between execution on a MicroEJ Platform or on a MicroEJ Simulator.
 Each of them may provide multiple launch settings.
 This page also allows you to keep generated, intermediate files and to print verbose options (advanced debug purpose options).

 The next tab is the Configuration tab.
-This tab contains all platform-specific options.
+This tab shows the available Application options.

 The next tab is the JRE tab.
 This tab allows you to configure the